mrkcass/mechanizedAI/ahrs_coprocessor/readme.md

   and maintain it's heading, pitch, and roll no matter how the frame is re-oriented.
 #
 **Status**
+* **October 1, 2018** - Added mode to measure the magnetic field and also installed a magnet to the frame at the position where the gimbal parks itself when powered off.
+The problem with heading accuracy persists and is likely caused by the large magnetic fields detected when viewing magnetometer output data. it would seem that the motors are putting out enough EMF to permanently confuse the BNO055.
+Then i had an idea!
+I can't detect the compass bearing due to large magnetic fields coming from the gimbal motors and frame components but can i still detect large magentic fields?
+Luckily the purpose for the heading/compass bearing is to orient the camera to the frame, not the frame to  magnetic compass bearing.
+Then I realized that I have a really good magnetometer in the BNO055 and just maybe it could detect  when or when it is not near a magnet.
+Well, it can!
+I attached a rare earth magnet at the location on the frame where  the gimbal rests when powered off.
+This location is parallel to the frame left edge when viewed from the rear of the frame.
+To find the magnet from a zero degree tilt i: tilted 30 degrees down and then panned the camera 360 degrees while recording the magnetic field at each location.
+The field above the magnet was, as hoped, very different from everywhere else.
+In fact, it was about an order of magnitude different!
+Will finish the code to make this automatic and integrated with the joystick power-on / power-off sequencing so that the gimbal is positioned correctly at power on and power off.
-* September 27, 2018 - Working on getting the ahrs, motor controller, and joystick synchronized.
+* **September 27, 2018** - Working on getting the ahrs, motor controller, and joystick synchronized.
 When complete the joystick will have new function to calibarate the ahrs.
-In this mode it will bring itself parallel with the frame and then move in a controlled way to get the ahrs calibration settings and then write them to file. the file will be loaed with by the ahrs whenever the ahrs is invoked.
+In this mode it will bring itself parallel with the frame and then move in a controlled way, learning the ahrs calibration settings and which are written to file. the file will be loaded by the ahrs whenever the ahrs is invoked.
-* September 26, 2018 - I believe this sensor is not usable in fusion mode for heading, but certainly is usable for pitch and roll.
+* **September 26, 2018** - I believe this sensor is not usable in fusion mode for heading, but certainly is usable for pitch and roll.
 The pitch and roll output data is always accurate and generally calculated very fast. output of heading data however is prone to error for almost no reason other than rolling the sensor. if i calibrate the sensor to be heading, pitch and roll tolerant ([3:3:3:3] calibration),